leeroygomos/blabber/README.md

 # blabber
-A chat app using React and Electron
+A chat app using React and Electron.